majorrip/POC-for-asynchronous-non-blocking-checkpointing/README.md

 * The Culprit: The main training thread is completely blocked for 0.5673s.
 Why is it longer than your 0.350s delay?
 Because the baseline forces the CPU to block while doing a synchronous memory copy (.cpu().clone()) plus the simulated serialization delay.

-* Thesis Takeaway: In standard training frameworks (like vanilla torch.save), the GPU sits completely idle during a checkpoint.
+* Takeaway: In standard training frameworks (like vanilla torch.save), the GPU sits completely idle during a checkpoint.
 The hardware efficiency (MFU / Model Flops Utilization) drops off a cliff.

-2. The Asynchronous Paradigm (Your State Provider)
+2. The Asynchronous Paradigm (State Provider)
 * The Math: Look at Iteration 02 under the Async strategy.
 The step time only bumps up slightly to 0.2181s, and the measured stall overhead drops to a tiny 0.0362s.

-* The Magic: That 0.0362s is the only time the main loop was delayed.
+* The Result: That 0.0362s is the only time the main loop was delayed.
 This is the exact window it took your dedicated CUDA stream to trigger the Device-to-Host (D2H) copy to pinned memory.
 Once that tiny transfer was initialized, the main loop immediately moved on to Iteration 03.

 * Hiding the I/O: Where did the 0.350s disk write delay go?
 It ran completely in parallel on your background CPU thread during Iterations 02 and 03.
 The latency was entirely hidden.